strasdat/Sophus/README.rst

 However, it should work (with no to minor modification) on many other modern configurations as long they support c++14, CMake, Eigen 3.3.X and (optionally) fmt.
-The fmt dependency can be eliminated of by passing "-DUSE_BASIC_LOGGING=ON" to cmake when configuring Sophus.
+The fmt dependency can be eliminated by passing "-DUSE_BASIC_LOGGING=ON" to cmake when configuring Sophus.

 .. _GitHubCI: https://github.com/strasdat/Sophus/actions